 The Associations very much appreciate the opportunity to comment further on the Fundamental Review and to have met with the BCBS Trading Book Group ("TBG") in Washington in June 2012 and in Frankfurt in August 2012 and in other bilateral meetings.
-We found those meetings to be constructive and assisted the industry to formulate its responses in a focused way.
+We found those meetings to be constructive and assisted the industry in formulating its responses in a focused way.

-In this Paper we would like to set out our thoughts on the Fundamental Review's proposals for the standard rules approaches.
-It continues our recent series of additional detailed feedback papers following our first response in September 2012.
-Under current TBG proposals we feel that the ideas for standard rules may be overly prescriptive and complex because they attempt to achieve too many
+In this Paper we would like to set out our thoughts on the Fundamental Review's proposals for the measurement of liquidity risks.
+It continues our recent series of additional detailed feedback papers